Is An Assignment For The Benefit Of Creditors A Better Option For Struggling Businesses?

 - Cost: Are you interested in going a less costly route?

 - Simplification: Would you like less red tape, such as schedules and court requirements?

-- Creditor agreement: Are you looking for the creditor to agree to terms easily and quickly?
+- Creditor cooperation: Are you looking for the creditor to agree to terms easily and quickly?

-If your answers to the above questions are “yes,” then assignment for benefit of creditors may be the best path for you.
+If your answers to the above questions are “yes,” then an ABC may be the best path for you.
 Below are some questions that clients often ask our attorneys about this topic.

 Looking For The Right Lawyer

-First, if your company is experiencing financial distress and is unable to pay its debts, then you want to seek advice from a business lawyer who thoroughly understands and is experienced in a range of options, including bankruptcy, business workouts, restructuring and insolvency, trust assignment, and assignment for benefit of creditors.
+First, if your company is experiencing financial distress and is unable to pay its debts, then you want to seek advice from a business lawyer who thoroughly understands and is experienced in a range of options, including bankruptcy, business workouts, restructuring and insolvency, and ABC.
 Your attorney should be able to assess your present situation and review what options are available to you and which ones will be most helpful in alleviating the pressures of mounting debt.

 Always look for an attorney who is communicative, who will answer your questions clearly and completely, and who is able to provide you with timely service.
 Also, a lawyer who is a savvy negotiator can be a major help in dealing with creditors.

 It is always better to seek help sooner than later.
-Thus, if your business is experiencing financial distress due to mounting debt and you have questions regarding the process and practicality of assignment for benefit of creditors (ABC), please contact attorney Steve Beiley at Aaronson Schantz Beiley P.A. in Miami, Florida, by calling 786-600-6940 or contact us by using the short form on this website to set up an appointment for an initial, free consultation.
+Thus, if your business is experiencing financial distress due to mounting debt and you have questions regarding the process and practicality of an assignment for the benefit of creditors (ABC), please contact attorney Steve Beiley at Aaronson Schantz Beiley P.A., in Miami, Florida, by calling 786-600-6940, or contact us by using our short inquiry form to set up an appointment for a free initial consultation.